A helicopter crash left a Siemens executive, his family and their pilot dead. Here’s what we know

 A Siemens family and pilot among the victims

-The victims include Agustín Escobar, 49, a Siemens executive, and his family.
-New York City Mayor Eric Adams said the family was visiting from Spain.
+The victims include Agustín Escobar, 49, his wife, Mercè Camprubí Montal, and their three children – two sons, ages 4 and 11, along with a daughter who was to turn 9 on Friday.
+New York City Mayor Eric Adams said the family was visiting from Spain, and Jersey City Mayor Steven Fulop said in a social media post that the family was in New York to celebrate Camprubí’s 40th birthday.

+“I want to (say) that they left together,” Joan Camprubí, whose sister was killed in the crash, said at a news conference on Saturday.
+“They left without suffering, and they left with a smile on their faces.
+And that’s important for us as a family.
+We want to remind and honor their happiness and their smiles forever.”

+“We want to move the bodies as soon as possible, home, back home … with all the family to rest in peace together in our place,” Camprubí added.

 “We are deeply saddened by the tragic helicopter crash in which Agustin Escobar and his family lost their lives.
 Our heartfelt condolences go out to all their loved ones,” a Siemens Mobility spokesperson said in a statement to CNN.